-In the fulfilment of its duties, the confederation takes account of concerns for the protection of natural and cultural heritage.
+In the fulfilment of its duties, the Confederation takes account of concerns for the protection of natural and cultural heritage.
 It protects the countryside and places of natural or cultural interests; it preserves such places intact if required to do so in the public interest.
-The Federal Protection of Nature and Landscape Act draws a distinction between sites that are 'of national importance' and those that are of 'cantonal importance'.
+The Federal Act on the Protection of Nature and Cultural Heritage draws a distinction between sites that are 'of national importance' and those that are of 'cantonal importance'.